RakhithJK/PHPMailer-wiki/Troubleshooting.md

 The output format will adapt itself to command-line or HTML output, though you can override this using the `Debugoutput` property.

 ## "SMTP Error: Could not connect to SMTP host."
 This may also appear as **`SMTP connect() failed`** or **`Called Mail() without being connected`** in debug output.
-This is often reported as a PHPMailer problem, but it's almost always down to local DNS failure, firewall blocking (for example as GoDaddy does) or other issue on your local network.
+This is often reported as a PHPMailer problem, but it's almost always down to local DNS failure, firewall blocking (for example as GoDaddy does) or another issue on your local network.
 It means that PHPMailer is unable to contact the SMTP server you have specified in the `Host` property, but doesn't say exactly why.
 It can also be caused by not having the `openssl` extension loaded (See encryption notes below).

 Some techniques to diagnose the source of this error are discussed below.

 ### GoDaddy
-Popular US hosting provider GoDaddy imposes very strict (to the point of becoming almost useless) constraints on sending email.
+Popular US hosting provider GoDaddy imposes very strict (to the point of becoming almost useless) constraints on sending an email.
 They block outbound SMTP to ports 25, 465 and 587 to all servers except their own.
 This problem is the subject of many frustrating [questions on Stack Overflow](http://stackoverflow.com/search?q=smtp+godaddy).
 If you find your script works on your local machine, but not when you upload it to GoDaddy, this will be what's happening to you.
-The solution is extremely poorly documented by GoDaddy: you **must** send through their servers, and also disable all security features, username and password (great, huh?!), giving you this config for PHPMailer:
+The solution is extremely poorly documented by GoDaddy: you **must** send through their servers, and also disable all security features, username, and password (great, huh?!), giving you this config for PHPMailer:

 ```php
 $mail->isSMTP();